Scene Components

 World Center

-This optional field allows the display controller to center the scene on a position of a specific GSBody
+This optional field allows the display controller to center the scene on a position of a specific GSBody.
+This can be useful to maintain the player ship

 at the origin and to give all other scene objects a position and velocity relative to the ship.

-Per Body Elements: GSBody
+Per Body Elements: GSBody¶

-component is the component that describes a body that will be evolved using GE2.
+The GSBody component is the component that describes a body that will be evolved using GE2.
 As a result it contains a lot of details.
 The overall inpsector view is show below.

 Each section is then described in further detail below.

-is a key scene component used to describe a body that GravityEngine
+GSBody is a key scene component used to describe a body that GravityEngine will evolve according to N-body physics or under the control of a

 specific propagator.
 It allows for the initial conditions of the body to be specified in a variety of ways: